SEEON

 Senior UX Researcher — AnswerLab

 Seeon is diligent, and driven.
-She built out our UX team with a dedication to mutual respect, collaboration and creativity and we are forever indebted to her strategic planning, creativity and just plain grit.
+She built out our UX team with a dedication to mutual respect, collaboration and creativity.
+We're forever indebted to her strategic planning, creativity and grit.

 Zoe Reagan